 3. Autographing: If you are offering your students and staff the opportunity to purchase discounted autographed books, you should have received an order form at least six weeks prior to the visit.
 Please notify Christine immediately if you have not received the form.
 It's best to post or distribute the book form at least two weeks before the visit.
 If you want students to witness Christine's autographing, be sure to build time into the schedule.
 Otherwise, Christine will sign the books while she's at school so they can be distributed before the end of the day.

 The autographing process goes faster and more accurately if payment and order forms are collected and paper-clipped together a day or two before the visit.
 Please remove staples!
 If possible, provide a distraction-free autographing table.
 Christine travels with extra books to accommodate late orders.
 Rarely, Christine does not bring enough copies.
-If this happens, autographed books will be shipped to school, free of charge, after the visit.
+If this happens, autographed books will be mailed to school (free shipping) during the week following the visit.

 4. Microphone: Notify Christine if she needs to bring her own system.
 She travels with a microphone stand, extension cord, and a small sound system.
 If she's planning to use the school microphone, check your sound system:

 Does it work?

 Is it properly installed?

 Can you set it up before Christine arrives?

 Is it hands-free?
 A free standing microphone is preferred, but clip-on is acceptable if it's static-free.

 5. Display Tables: Set up at least two long (6-10 feet) tables.
 If possible, three tables are better!
 The first thing Christine does after signing into the office is to set up an origami display.
 This takes at least 30 - 40 minutes.
 If the tables are not already onsite, then there may not be enough time to display all the origami models the students will want to see.